Skip to Content

 Power Usage Comparison of Streamlabs and OBS

-While recording a video in OBS, the power usage was low, but while recording the gameplay in Streamlabs, the power usage was very high at all times.
+While recording in OBS, the power usage was low, but while recording the gameplay in Streamlabs, the power usage was always very high.

 Winner: OBS